thinkdatascience/thinkdatascience.github.io/_posts/2020-12-15-R2andAdjustedR2.md

 It is also known by other names such as Coefficient of Determination, or the coefficient of multiple determination for multiple regression.

-We can visualize the effect of R-Squared value.
+We can visualize the effect of the R-Squared value.
 It represents how data points are scattered around the regression line.

 ![upload-image](/assets/img/sample/Rsquared.png)

 Let's say, R-Squared value for the model on the left is between 15-20% and for the model on the right is 80%.
-This means that on the left 15%-20% of the variance explained by the model and the model explains 80% of the variance on the right.
+This means that on the left 15%-20% of the variance is explained by the model and the model explains 80% of the variance on the right.
 In general, We want our data points close to the regression line.
 However, in practice we don't get a model with 100% R-Squared value i.e all the data points fall exactly on the regression line.

 ## Limitations of R-Squared

 R-Squared value gives an estimate of the relationship between input features and the response feature.
-However it has some limitations.
+However, it has some limitations.

 - It doesn't inform whether a chosen model is good or bad.
 - Never tells that data and predictions are biased or not.

 A model can have a low or a high R-Squared value.
 And, it is not necessarily good or bad.
-A model with low R-Squared value can be a good model or a model with high R-Squared value can be a poor fitted model, and vice-versa.
-It is recommended to see residual plot or Adjusted R-Squared to interpret the linear model.
+A model with a low R-Squared value can be a good model or a model with a high R-Squared value can be a poorly fitted model, and vice-versa.
+It is recommended to see a residual plot or Adjusted R-Squared to interpret the linear model.

 ## Adjusted R-Squared

-> The adjusted R-squared lets us to compare the descriptive power of regression models that include multiple predictors in the model.
+> The adjusted R-squared lets us compare the descriptive power of regression models that include multiple predictors in the model.

 It solves the problem associated with R-Squared.
-Whenever we add a new predictor to a model, R-Squared value always increase irrespective of the fact that whether the added predictor is significant or not.
-So, it looks better for the fact that it has more variable but in reality it is not.
+Whenever we add a new predictor to a model, the R-Squared value always increases irrespective of the fact that whether the added predictor is significant or not.
+So, it looks better for the fact that it has more variables but in reality, it is not.
 It is necessary that it's value to be adjusted.
-Therefore, Adjusted R-Squared came to be better metric to evaluate a model.
+Therefore, Adjusted R-Squared came to be a better metric to evaluate a model.
 It only increases whenever a significant predictor is added to a model or, a given predictor improves the model more than what is predicted by chance otherwise it decreases.
 Whenever we have an overfitting situation, a high value of R-squared is obtained even though the model has less generalizability.

 ## Python Implementation

 Let's see an example of calculating R-Squared and Adjusted R-Squared.

-In python, `r2_score` metric is available in `sklearn.metrics` to calculate R-Squared value.
+In python, the `r2_score` metric is available in `sklearn.metrics` to calculate the R-Squared value.

-We start by importing the necesary packages:
+We start by importing the necessary packages:

 ```python
 import pandas as pd